caroatria/masterthesis/README.md

 ## Aim 3: Investigating differentiation trajectories
 * **monocle3_conversion.R**: the last code lines are used to select the differentiation trajectories, extract the cell barcodes and save them as an SVG file
 * **sponge_diff_traj.ipynb**: reading in the SVG file of the cell barcodes, the adata object is subsetted to continue the analysis with only the current trajectory
-* **full_trajectory_protocol**.ipynb: script which analyses the differentiation trajectory: Pearson correlation analysis, finding regulating motives, plotting motif abundance throughout a list of genes
+* **full_trajectory_protocol.ipynb**: script which analyses the differentiation trajectory: Pearson correlation analysis, finding regulating motives, plotting motif abundance throughout a list of genes

 ## Packages: